MedicaidImplementation → Screening and Identification for Medicaid Agencies and MCOs

 Virginia

 Virginia’s workflow outlines the key steps for identifying and engaging participants in the National DPP lifestyle change program as operated through its managed care organizations (MCOs).
-In Virginia’s model, community health workers (CHWs) directly market the National DPP lifestyle change program to populations of focus through planned community activities, health fairs, local churches, and social media campaigns.
+In Virginia’s model, community health workers (CHWs) directly market the National DPP lifestyle change program to populations at greatest risk for diabetes and its complications through planned community activities, health fairs, local churches, and social media campaigns.
 CHWs utilize the 3-2-1 method for participant outreach – 3 phone calls, 2 texts, and 1 email.
-CHWs also utilize the PRAPARE tool to identify potential health-related social needs (HRSN) prior to the first session.
-To learn more about HRSN screening tools, see the Leveraging State and National Health Equity Initiatives page of the Coverage Toolkit.
+CHWs also utilize the PRAPARE tool to identify participant’s HRSN prior to the first session.
+To learn more about HRSN screening tools, see the HRSN Screening Tools section of this page.

 Virginia workflow